You're brilliant, confident, and sure of yourself in the clinic. You transform lives daily as a PT, OT, or SLP.

 Conference attendees are desperate for practical content from clinicians like you.

 Imagine opening that email.
-Your proposal.
-Accepted!
+Your proposal has been accepted!

 Suddenly you're not just another clinician.
-You're a recognized expert.

 Picture an entire room of peers leaning in, taking notes, asking questions.